Sowmik23/Sowmik23/README.md

     <h2>Hi there 👋, I'm <a href="https://www.linkedin.com/in/sowmik-sarker/">Sowmik Sarker</a></h2>
 </div>

-    - 🔭 I’m currently working on React.js, Node.js, GraphQL, Spring-Boot
+    - 🔭 I’m currently working on React.js, Node.js, GraphQL, Spring-Boot, Kafka Streams, Kafka Connect
-    - 🌱 I’m currently learning Kafka, Zookeeper
+    - 🌱 I’m currently learning Spring WebFlux
-    - 👀️ I’m interested in working with Big Data and learning about new technologies.
+    - 👀️ I’m interested in working with Big Data, Full-Stack and learning about new technologies.
-    - 💬 Ask me about C, C++, Java, Javascript, Competitive Coding
+    - 💬 Ask me about C++, Java, Javascript, Competitive Coding
     - 📫 How to reach me: <sowmiksarker.2355.csedu@gmail.com>